Steve Jones (biologist): Views on religion

 Jones, along with 54 other public figures, signed an open letter published on 15 September 2010 in The Guardian, stating their opposition to Pope Benedict XVI's state visit to the UK.
 Jones has also stated that creationism is "anti-science" and criticised creationists such as Ken Ham.
 Jones suggested in a BBC Radio Ulster interview in 2006 that Creationists should be forbidden from being medical doctors because "all of its (Creationism's) claims fly in the face of the whole of science" and he further claimed that no serious biologist can believe in biblical creation.
 For Jones, 'evolution is the grammar of biology'.
 Jones elaborated on his full position on creationism in a public lecture entitled 'Why creationism is wrong and evolution is right'.

-National Life Stories conducted an oral history interview (C1672/12) with Steve Jones in 2015 for its Science and Religion collection held by the British Library.
+National Life Stories conducted an oral history interview (C1672/12) with Jones in 2015 for its Science and Religion collection held by the British Library.